Workplace Wellbeing in the COVID Era

 #5.
 MEDICAL INSURANCE

 Research shows that health insurance schemes and job satisfaction go hand in hand.
-Health insurance schemes offer your employees added peace of mind, as well as greater flexibility and control over their overall mental and physical health – which is sure to have a positive effect on your business as a whole.
+Health insurance schemes offer employees added peace of mind and greater control over their mental and physical health.

-Health insurance schemes can bring other benefits too, such as free advice lines, faster access to diagnosis and treatment, specialised scans, discounted gym membership and discounted health assessments.
+Health insurance schemes can bring other benefits too, such as free advice lines, faster access to diagnosis and treatment, specialised scans and discounted health assessments.
 Lots of companies including BUPA, Cigna and Vitality offer schemes such as these.

 #6.
 UPSKILLING OPPORTUNITIES